 - Power Up Letdown: The blue and green powerups, when you have the flamethrower.
 You do not want to replace the rarely-found flamethrower with a weaker weapon.

 - Recycled In Space: The Truxton series, also by Toaplan.

 - Rule of Three: You're given three lives to start, you get 3 bombs per life, there are three different weapons, and you need to collect three power up icons to get an upgrade in your weapon.

 - Spread Shot: The blue weapon.
-VERY similar to the red weapon in Raiden, it shot a huge amount of shots in a spread when fully powered up.
-However, each shot was quite weak.
+VERY similar to the red weapon in Raiden, it shoots a huge amount of shots in a spread when fully powered up.
+However, each shot is quite weak.

 - Suspicious Videogame Generosity: At the end of stage 10, you see three power-up carrying blimps.
 I wonder why...?

 - Tank Goodness: Many of the regular Mooks, as well as some bosses.